elm-lang/elm-reactor/README.md

 cd into the directory of the project you want to debug, then:

 ```
+elm-make --yes
 pushd elm-stuff/packages/elm-lang/core
 rm -rf 3.0.0
-ln -s <path to core on branch vilterp-new-debugger-api-support> 3.0.0
+ln -s <path to core on branch new-debugger-api-support from vilterp fork of core> 3.0.0
 popd
 ```